-As you proceed through this guide, we've included leader meeting outlines to give you ideas and suggestions to help you lead.
-For additional tips on relationship-building ideas refer to the Appendix.
-We pray this study will get your Bridge Group launched well.
+As you proceed through this guide, we've included leader meeting guides to give you ideas and suggestions to help you lead.
+For additional tips on leading this study well, relationship-building ideas, and how to use Story Cards, refer to the Appendixes.
+We pray this study will get your Life Group launched well.
 If you have any questions, feel free to reach out to your campus staff contact.